Eobion-Technologies/adsense/README.md

 API
 ---
+(Not yet avaiable in the Drupal 8 version)

 The adsense module provides developers with an API that can be used to control the Adsense Client ID used for the particular page view.